 Some stores will be closed on Thanksgiving.
 Here's what you can expect on the Black Friday shopping weekend.

-Some stores will be closed on Thanksgiving.
-Here's what you can expect on the Black Friday shopping weekend.get the free app

 As Thanksgiving — and the biggest shopping day of the year, Black Friday — approach, major stores are announcing their holiday hours.
 There are two common approaches: stay closed for the holiday, or open early for Black Friday crowds.